Cross-domain Recommender Systems via Multimodal Domain Adaptation: Proposed Method

 \textbf{\emph{Visual Collaborative Filtering (VCF)}} model incorporates the user and item visual features extracted through the autoencoder model in Section~\ref{sec:Visual_feature_extractor} to the user and item latent factors, respectively.
 The transformed $\mathbf{U}$ and $\mathbf{V}$ are given as follows.

 We solve the collaborative filtering optimization problem given in Equation~\ref{eqn:lossCF} and obtain optimal $\mathbf{U_{lf}}$ and $\mathbf{V_{lf}}$.

 \textbf{\emph{Fusion Collaborative Filtering (FCF)}} blends textual and visual features through the fusion process, and the resulting fusion features will be concatenated with the latent factors.
-Thus U and V in FCF are defined as follows.
+Thus \textbf{U} and \textbf{V} in FCF are defined as follows.

-where $f(a,b) = PCA([a,b], K_1)$\footnote{Principle component analysis with a number of principle components as $300$. } that concatenates $a$ and $b$ and reduces the dimension of the resultant vector to $K_1$ to match with the remaining approaches discussed above for a fair comparison.
+where $f(a,b) = PCA([a,b], K_1)$\footnote{Principal component analysis with a number of principal components as $300$. } that concatenates $a$ and $b$ and reduces the dimension of the resultant vector to $K_1$ to match with the remaining approaches discussed above for a fair comparison.
 Furthermore, the information conveyed by textual and visual representations often overlaps in many cases, motivating the need for dimensionality reduction over the concatenated features.